 There are a number of key decision-making milestone points when consultation will occur during preparation of the EA.
 The main milestone is reviewing the developed 'Alternative Methods', the evaluation criteria and indicators to be applied to 'Alternative Methods' at Open House #1.
-In addition, the presentation of the recommended 'Alternative Method' identified through the comparative evaluation process and the proposed EA at Open House #2 is another key decision-making milestone.
+In addition, the presentation of the recommended 'Alternative Method' identified through the comparative evaluation process and the proposed EA at Open House #4 is another key decision-making milestone.

 During the EA there may be issues raised or disputes during preparation of the EA that may be difficult to resolve.
 Stelco will attempt to resolve all issues or disputes to reach a resolution that is amenable, recognizing that interests of multiple stakeholders and/or regulations may sometimes dictate a resolution that may not be desirable to all parties.
 In the event that a mutually agreeable resolution is not achieved, the matter will be referred to the MECP for guidance.
-The proponent will resolve issues prior to submission of the final EA, to the extent possible.